 Issues around flawed methodologies: Accurately evaluating the impact of investments in biocredits is challenging, exposing investors to both reputational and physical risks.
-Private sector actors may be wary of investing in biocredits and those willing to support biodiversity conservation may inadvertently invest in flawed biocredits schemes, causing harm to biodiversity and livelihoods.
+Private sector actors may be wary of investing in biocredits and those willing to support biodiversity conservation may inadvertently invest in flawed biocredits schemes, causing inadvertently harm to biodiversity and livelihoods.
 Similar dynamics have occurred in carbon markets, leaving investors confused and facing reputational damage caused by their investments.
 Moreover, the damages caused by flawed biocredits methodologies could further increase physical and operational biodiversity-related risks for businesses and financial institutions.

-Issues around claims: Asthere is no globally recognized definition and use of biocredits, investors have questions about the potential claims they will be able to make with these credits.
+Issues around claims: As there is no globally recognized definition and use of biocredits, investors have questions about the potential claims they will be able to make with these credits.
 The main incentive for corporates to engage in carbon markets is to buy carbon credits for offsetting emissions.
 With biocredits, offsetting is not an option.
-Voluntary contributions to biodiversity could be recognized as beyond value chain contributions to global biodiversity conservation.
-Biocredits could contribute to the corporate social responsibility goals of a company.53 Another question is how corporates and governments will claim biocredits towards national or corporate-level strategies or international commitments, and how biocredits would be accounted for.
+The roles of and claims about biocredits for beyond the value chain contributions are also undefined.
+Voluntary contributions to biodiversity could act similarly to voluntary beyond value chain climate change mitigation contributions.
+In this context, the biocredit would not represent a tradable financial asset or be part of regulatory compliance requirements, but rather contribute to the corporate social responsibility goals of a company.53 Biocredits could potentially be traded as financial assets if they represent a monetary value or financial gain to their buyers.54 Another guestion is how corporates and governments will claim biocredits towards national or corporate-level strategies or international commitments, and how biocredits would be accounted for.